RND-Tech-and-Design/erindtherapy/content/blog/how-to-handle-daily-doses-of-stress.md

 - How much **caffeine** are you consuming?

 These simple factors can impact your **mood** and **reactivity**.
 Checking in on your own quality of life and making small adjustments can set you up for better **health** and **happiness**.

-> We use affiliate links on our website to help support and deliver well-researched content and resources.